IBM/FfDL/README.md

 * `S3 CLI`: The [command-line interface](https://aws.amazon.com/cli/) to configure your Object Storage

-* An existing Kubernetes cluster (e.g., [Kubeadm-DIND](https://github.com/kubernetes-sigs/kubeadm-dind-cluster#using-preconfigured-scripts) for local testing).
+* An existing Kubernetes cluster (e.g., [Kubeadm-DIND](https://github.com/kubernetes-sigs/kubeadm-dind-cluster#using-preconfigured-scripts) for local testing or follow the appropriate instructions for standing up your Kubernetes cluster using [IBM Cloud Public](https://github.com/IBM/container-journey-template/blob/master/README.md) or [IBM Cloud Private](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/README.md)).
   <!-- For Minikube, use the command `make minikube` to start Minikube and set up local network routes.
 Minikube **v0.25.1** is tested with Travis CI. -->

-* Follow the appropriate instructions for standing up your Kubernetes cluster using [IBM Cloud Public](https://github.com/IBM/container-journey-template/blob/master/README.md) or [IBM Cloud Private](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/README.md)

 * The minimum capacity requirement for FfDL is 4GB Memory and 3 CPUs.